WindowsAzure-TrainingKit/DEMO-GettingStartedVMs/Demo.md

 	![Ping to the new VM](Images/ping-to-the-new-vm.png?raw=true "Ping to the new VM")

-	_Ping to the new VM_
+	_Pinging to the new Virtual Machine_

 ---

 <a name="summary" />
 ## Summary ##

-In this demonstration, you have seen how to provision a virtual machine and dynamically add additional storage to the VM.
+In this demonstration, you have seen how to provision a virtual machine and dynamically add additional storage to the Virtual Machine.
 You have also seen how to add additional virtual machines to the same cloud service to establish direct network connectivity and name resolution.